 How can we write about Brighton without giving a Compare My Move shout out to the glorious seaside?
 In Brighton, life’s a beach.
 With miles of beautiful shores, you will enjoy the peace and serenity of being near the ocean.
 The vast open spaces of Brighton are welcome attractions for the former big city dwellers now residing in Brighton.
 As well as the beach, there’re are plenty of local parks.
 The largest being Preston Park.

 Brighton’s annual pride celebration is the biggest in the UK and is testament to the love and acceptance that clearly prevails throughout this stunning seaside spot.
 The entire city is LGBT friendly with several gay friendly wedding venues throughout and a strong LGBT community in Kemptown.

-Brighton has a number of both state and private schools, primary and secondary.
-If you’re moving with children, you won’t have trouble finding a school to enroll them in!
+Brighton has a range of secondary and primary schools, both public and private.
+If you’re moving with children, you won’t have trouble finding a school to enrol them in!

 Carlton Hill Primary School, Moulsecoomb Primary School and Patcham High School are all well-regarded.

 Brighton has two universities to choose from for aspiring students: the University of Brighton the University of Sussex.